 Chesapeake Energy Corp.
-(CHK) shareholders issued a sweeping repudiation of the company’s management yesterday by rejecting two directors and demanding more influence over the second-largest U.S. natural-gas producer.
+(CHK:US) shareholders issued a sweeping repudiation of the company’s management yesterday by rejecting two directors and demanding more influence over the second-largest U.S. natural-gas producer.

 Directors V. Burns Hargis and Richard K. Davidson each garnered the support of less than 30 percent of shareholders that cast votes at yesterday’s annual meeting in Oklahoma City.
 Both men, who are leading a probe of Chief Executive Officer Aubrey McClendon’s personal finances, offered to resign after the vote.
 The board isn’t required to let them go and said in a statement it would decide later.

 Chesapeake’s board and executive team have been contending with an investor revolt after slumping energy prices and criticism of McClendon’s personal dealings with company financiers wiped out $2.6 billion in market value this year.
 A new group of directors recommended by the company’s two largest shareholders will take control of the board this month as McClendon approaches the end of a 23-year reign as chairman of the company he co-founded.

 The rejection of two directors “represents a total and complete collapse of investor confidence,” said Michael Garland, governance expert for the New York City Comptroller’s Office that controls pension funds invested in Chesapeake.
 In an interview yesterday outside the meeting in Oklahoma City he accused the board of “costly oversight failures.”

 McClendon, 52, has been under increasing scrutiny from investors and analysts for loans he obtained using personal stakes in company wells as collateral, and for a wrong-way bet on natural-gas prices that worsened a cashflow shortfall.
 Last month, the company disclosed an unexpected $71 million first- quarter loss and warned it may run out of cash next year.